-This is the ultimate list of sensory diet activities for kids created by an OT/Mom.
+This is the ultimate list of sensory diet activities for kids.
 Many ideas can be done with common household items and are easy to use and put into your routine!

 I’ve been wanting to write this post for a while now, its a big one, filled to the brim with sensory diet activities you can use for your child or toddler.
 Heck, many of these ideas work for adults, too.
 So, no matter what your age, the following list will be a great jumping off point for creating a sensory diet or for adding some new activities into the mix.
 If the whole sensory diet thing is new to you, make sure you read What is a Sensory Diet first!

 Before we get started on this incredible list though, I want to announce a brand new, FREE workshop that I’m co-teaching: How to Create a Successful, No-Stress Sensory Diet in 4 Simple Steps.
 This workshop is live and we’ve filled it with tons of sensory tips as we share our exclusive sensory plan.
 Not to mention that there’ll be a live Q/A, too!
 If you think or know that your child has sensory needs, then this workshop is a must.
 I’ll share some more details later in the post, but you can grab your spot now!

 And, as promised, I’ll also be announcing the winners to the Sensory Solutions Class scholarship!
 You’ll also find this exciting news at the end of the post!

 Whew, so much exciting stuff going on today, aren’t you glad you stopped in?
 I am!

 I’m thrilled for you to check out this mega list of sensory diet activities, but there are a couple of caveats that are incredibly important to pay attention to first.
 Please read these before trying any sensory activities with your child…